-Morning Break 10.35 a.m. - 11.00 a.m.
+Morning Break 10.30 a.m. - 11.00 a.m.

 All children are offered free fruit to eat during break time.
-A healthy snack may also be provided by parents in addition to the fruit provided by school, if you wish.
+A healthy snack may be provided by parents in addition to the fruit provided by school, if you wish.
 Children always have access to drinking water and we ask that parents provide a water bottle to facilitate this.

 The school has developed a Healthy Eating Policy in partnership with parents.
 We promote a balanced approach to healthy eating and would ask that all children are provided with healthy snacks e.g. bread products, yogurt, cheese or fruit.
-Nuts and lollies should not be included in snacks or lunches .Crisps and chocolate provided only on occasion.
-Please provide appropriately sized portions.
+We are a nut-free site so no products containing nuts or nut traces should be provided, including nut or breakfast bars, Nutella, or similar.
+Sweets and lollies are not permitted.